 The final day saw a studio broadcast with Chris Stewart closing Horizon Radio and then handing over live to the Harrow Leisure Center on an outside broadcast until close down.
 Up To (3 estimates?)
 20.000 listeners turned up to say good bye and thank Horizon Radio.
 25 PA’s from stars of the Soul and Reggae music industry came to say farewell.

 Horizon Radio did everything it could to get a legal 24hour VHF soul radio station for the UK.
 We nearly succeeded, but sadly others by FRAUD stopped the licenses of 1986 being issued.
-(Some Lords Do Have UM?)
 The station in 1983 created the phrase’s “The Soul Family” and Roadblock which described all the Horizon Radio events put on across London as they were always full with massive queues outside

-With Chris Stewart, it’s all about the music, no egos and no gigs to promote, just the music we love.
+With Chris Stewart, it’s all about the music we love.

 Email Chris Stewart Direct